dannybabbev/exotic-indexer/README.md

-# ord-api
+# 🌴 Exotic Sat Indexer

-A fast ordinals indexer written in Go
+A fast ordinals and exotic sats indexer written in Go